GMACS-project/GMACS_Assessment_code/README.md

     with the terminally molting life history incorporated.
 Similarly, you can find further details about differences between these version in this [document](https://github.com/GMACS-project/GMACS_Assessment_code/blob/main/GMACS_Terminal_molt/VERSIONS_GMACS_Terminal_molt.docx).

-The most recent version of GMACS is a UNIFIED code and can therefore be used for all stocks.
+The most recent version of GMACS (_version 2.01.K_) is a UNIFIED code and can therefore be used for all stocks.
+This version is based on the 2.01.J version (see details for each branch in their respective document) and incorporate new option to compute average recruitment used in the calculation of the reference points.

 Other developments are currently in progress and will be uploaded as soon as possible.